 What do they do?
 We play wrestle and battle and footsies, we hug and cuddle and kiss and groom.
 We go for long walks in the woods.
 We run around the house and just hang out too.

 Are you house trained?
 Are you?
-Well we wild tams like to use a latrine and so we are good about house habits.
-We use washable pee pads and though our pee is skunky it's manageable with keeping those picked up and things washed.
+Well we wild tams like to use a latrine and so we are good about house habits well I was.
+I use washable pee pads and though our pee is skunky it's manageable with keeping those picked up and things washed.
 We do sometimes like to mark out territory and try to get away with peeing in places outside of our room in the rest of the house but not to often.
 But then Aurora arrived.
 She wets the bed.
 I decided if she was doing it that's fine by me too but I like to pee in a different bed than the one I'm sleeping in.
 Though I will also use my "outhouse" which is like a big blanket fort with a pee pad in there or recently mom put a pan of shavings instead.
 We like to always poop in the same place and preffer to do it from a perch somewhere.
 So just tossing a pad down where we like to go to catch that is great.

 We do tend to dribble tinny bits of urine sort of like a mouse or rat does but not constantly and more so in a new place or if we are feeling insecure.
 There doesn't seem to be any real odor issues with this.
 At least to the human noses of our family.

-A lot of us do pee out beds.
+A lot of us do pee our beds.
 We like things that smell like us.

 How are they with other animals?
 I've never heard of an aggressive tam.
 You leave us alone we will leave you alone.
 We're not fond of the other animals but we just ignore or avoid them.
 The dogs think our tails are scary.
 We will all sleep next to each other when in mom's bed.